 Candente Gold Corp. and its subsidiaries (the "Company" or "Candente Gold") are engaged in the exploration of mineral property interests in Mexico and Peru.
-The Company was incorporated on April 24, 2009 under the Business Corporation Act of British Columbia and its principal office is located at Suite 1650-400 Burrard Street, Vancouver British Columbia, V6C 3A6.

-The principal subsidiaries of the Company as at March 31, 2014 are as follows:
+The Company was incorporated on April 24, 2009 under the Business Corporation Act of British Columbia.
+The principal subsidiaries of the Company as at March 31, 2015 are as follows:

 Subsidiary Interest Functional Currency Candente Mexico Resource Corp.
 100% CDN Dollars El Oro (BC) Exploration Inc. 100% CDN Dollars Candente Gold Peru S.A.C.
 100% US Dollars Minera CCM, S.A. de C.V. ("CCM") 100% US Dollars Minera CCM El Oro Jales S.A. de C.V.
-100% US Dollars
+100% US Dollars Candente Mexico Servicios S.A. de C.V 100% US Dollars

-Candente Gold's common shares are listed on the Toronto Stock Exchange ("TSX") under the trading symbol "CDG".
+Candente Gold's common shares are currently listed on the Toronto Stock Exchange ("TSX") under the trading symbol "CDG".
+However, on June 24, 2015, the Company was conditionally approved for a listing on the TSX Venture Exchange.
+The Company's listing on the TSX-V will be coordinated with the delisting from the TSX such that there should be no interruption of trading of the Company's common shares.
 The Company's share options and warrants are not listed.

-These consolidated financial statements were authorized for issue by the Board of Directors on June 26, 2014.
+These consolidated financial statements were authorized for issue by the Board of Directors on June 26, 2015.